-The main purpose of the document is to certify the origin of the product, confirming that the product complies with the sanitary requirements established by Honduras.
-In addition, the Certificate of Origin states that the product imported originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide Report Number HO1508.
-Section II.
+The main purpose of the document is to certify the origin of the product, so that SENASA confirms that the product complies with the sanitary requirements established by Honduras.
+In addition, the Certificate of Origin states that the product imported originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide Report Number HO1405, Section II.
 "Demonstrating Eligibility for Preferential Tariff Treatment" at www.fas.usda.gov.